Sunday, May 24, 2026

 I got particularly upset after seeing how MSNBC personalities like Rachel Maddow were so anti-Bernie.
 And then, right after the revelation of how the DNC had suppressed Bernie was made public, the very next day the entire dialog flipped to how Russia was influencing the election, based on claims which have been thoroughly debunked but Democrats refuse to let go of them.
 This accomplished several things in one go.
 And leading the pack with the new fabricated topic (which would dominate the airwaves of the most networks (except Fox) media (aka 'liberal' media) were just those stations and personalities.
 It made me sick to my stomach.

 I had remembered him from the right wing character he also played as Stephen Colbert.
-He did it so perfectly, better than any real right wing character as he'd maintain the farce to the bitter end.
+He did it perfectly, better than most real right wing people as he'd maintain the farce to the bitter end without giving some lame excuse as often real right wingers do because they haven't thought it all out yet.
+Or he'd fold with a smile at just the right moment.
+Talent.

 None of which I ever watched by myself except the very last show, and it was great.